jairajrenjith/InstaHelp-AI/README.md

 ## About The Project

-InstaHelp-AI is an intent-recognition chatbot that uses semantic sentence embeddings to understand user queries and map them to predefined knowledge areas.
+InstaHelp AI is an intent-recognition chatbot that uses semantic sentence embeddings to understand user queries and map them to predefined knowledge areas.

 Instead of generating answers dynamically, the chatbot:
 - Understands the meaning of the user input